vimoutliner/vimoutliner/doc/votl_readme.txt

     :helptags $HOME/.vim/doc
 <
 At this point, VimOutliner should be functional.
 Type ":help vo" to get started.
-You can also type ":help vo_cheatsheet" to a get a quick overview of all the VimOutliner commands.
+You can also type ":help votl_cheatsheet" to a get a quick overview of all the VimOutliner commands.

-                                                                      *vo-color*
+                                                                      *votl-color*
 Color Schemes~

 Color schemes specify the colors Vim Outliner uses when displaying an outline.
 Colors are specified by object and level.
 These objects currently include: headings, body text, pre- formatted body text, tables and others.
 See
-|vo-objects| for more information.
+|votl-objects| for more information.

 Color scheme files are located in the system-wide vim colors directory and/or your $HOME/.vim/colors directory.
 You can select from any of the provided schemes.
-Vim Outliner internally includes a scheme the matches vo_light.vim.
+Vim Outliner internally includes a scheme the matches votl_light.vim.

 To override the default color scheme you can edit these lines in your
 $HOME/.vim/vimoutline/vimoutlinerrc file: